 The vast majority of travel eSIMs allow hotspot use without restrictions, unlike some local plans that limit it.
 Even so, it's advisable to check before purchasing if data sharing will be your primary use, to ensure that the plan supports it normally.

-Is a shared eSIM cheaper than one per person?
+Is a shared eSIM or one per person cheaper?

-Normally, sharing a single large plan via hotspot is cheaper than multiple individual eSIMs, especially if you always travel together.
+Normally, sharing a single large plan via hotspot is cheaper than several individual eSIMs, especially if you always travel together.
 One eSIM per person costs a bit more but offers total independence.
-Since travel plans are inexpensive, the difference isn't always huge; decide based on how often you separate.
+Since travel plans are inexpensive, the difference is not always huge; decide based on how often you separate.

-Does the hotspot work the same on iPhone and Android?
+Does the hotspot work equally on iPhone and Android?

 Conclusion

-Connecting the entire family or group of friends doesn't require a roaming plan for each person: with an eSIM and a hotspot, you can share data from one phone, or install a plan per person if you want autonomy.
-Calculate the GBs together, activate the Wi-Fi zone with a password, and travel all connected with a single plan installed in a minute.
+Connecting your whole family or group of friends doesn't require individual roaming for each person: with an eSIM and a hotspot, you can share data from one phone, or install a plan per person if you want autonomy.
+Calculate the total GB needed, activate the Wi-Fi zone with a password, and travel connected with a single plan installed in a minute.